mie-lab/trackintel/CONTRIBUTING.md

 You can find the corresponding scripts in `.travis.yml` and `appveyor.yml`.
 Adding [Coveralls](https://coveralls.io) is an open todo.

+### Formatting
+We use [black](https://github.com/psf/black) as our code formatter, run `python -m black . -l 120` in the *trackintel* folder to format your code automatically into black style.
+Please be sure to format your code before making a pull request.

 ## Coding conventions
 This is a place to collect conventions we agreed upon until we find the right place in the doc for them